 Final Number of Stocks in Selection.

-Depending on the year and the performance of companies on the stock market, you may have a final selection in the screener of 15 stocks or 200 stocks.
-This system’s backtesting and reported performance are based on investing an equal dollar amount in all of the stocks on the first trading day of the year and selling them all on the final trading day of the year.
-However, if you are investing $2 million in 13 stocks that might represent diversification risk.
-If you have $2,000 to invest and the selection in the screener is 200 stocks, that is simply impractical.
+Depending on the year and companies’ performance on the stock market, you may have a final selection in the screener of 15 stocks or 200 stocks.
+This system’s backtesting and reported performance are based on investing an equal dollar amount in all of the stocks on the first trading day of the year and selling them all on the year’s final trading day.
+However, if you are investing $2 million in 13 stocks, that might represent diversification risk.
+If you have $2,000 to invest and the screener’s selection is 200 stocks, that is simply impractical.
 Use your judgment, research the stocks you want to invest in, and loosen or tighten the screener criteria to meet your personal objectives.

-However, to date (2020), this system has proven very effective, but there is no guarantee of future performance.
+To date (2021), this system has proven very effective, but there is no guarantee of future performance.